thumbliner/thumbliner/README.md

 Published files move to a GitHub repository for versioning and automation.
 Jekyll builds the site using the Just-the-Docs theme, providing sidebar navigation, built-in search, and readable typography that can adjust as the structure evolves.
 The site is delivered through Cloudflare for performance and security, with the domain hosted by Squarespace.

-## Status
-This repository is published for reference and archival purposes.

 ## License
 **All rights reserved.** No use, copying, modification, or distribution is permitted.
-See the [LICENSE](./LICENSE) file for details.

-## Site
-If the site is published, it will be available at: thumbliner.com